AaronFeng753/Waifu2x-Extension-GUI/README.md

 # Samples

-`All of these samples were processed using Waifu2x-ncnn-vulkan engine.`
+`All of these samples were processed using the Waifu2x-ncnn-vulkan engine.`

 ### **`Image`** : https://github.com/AaronFeng753/Waifu2x-Extension-GUI/tree/master/Samples/image